 Laparoscopic Hernia Repair

-Procedure from Our Offices in Reston, VA
+Procedure from Our Office in Reston, VA

 Laparoscopic Hernia Repair is a minimally invasive procedure to fix tears in the abdominal wall (muscle) using small incisions, a camera and a surgical mesh patch.
 Your surgeon will determine if you are a candidate for this procedure or will require a more traditional open surgical approach.